UAL-RE/LD-Cool-P/README.md

 Since the configuration settings will continue to evolve, we refer users to the documented information provided.

 These configurations are read in through the `config` sub-package.
-All scripts have a `--config` option to specify which `config` file is used.
-This is used throughout.

 ### Testing Installation